Don’t Let Trees Touch the Roof

 Safety Hazards: Overhanging branches can pose a risk during storms or high winds.
 Falling limbs can damage your roof, windows, vehicles, or even injure people in the vicinity.
 Proper clearance between trees and the roof helps mitigate such safety hazards.

-Neighbor's trees touching your roof.
+Neighbor's trees touching a roof.

 All Los Angeles Painting Company, Inc.